 The Monsters Of Scary Stories To Tell In The Dark Are Horrifying…

-Scary Stories to Tell in the Dark begins as any modern-day horror movie: Three friends set out to cause mischief on Halloween and end up with a little more than a misdemeanor hanging over their heads.
+Scary Stories to Tell in the Dark begins as any modern-day horror movie.
+Three friends set out to cause mischief on Halloween and end up with a little more than a misdemeanor hanging over their heads.
 After a mysterious drifter named Ramon saves Stella, Auggie, and Chuck, she offers to show him the local haunted house.
-Not your usual gesture of gratitude, but Ramon is game, and listens attentively as Stella rattles off the story of Sarah Bellows.
+It’s not your usual gesture of gratitude.
+But Ramon is game and listens attentively as Stella rattles off the story of Sarah Bellows.

 Legend has it that the reclusive daughter of the Bellows family used to lure children to their doom with her tales.
 That doesn’t paint her as much of a role model, and yet Stella clearly relates to Sarah, both as a horror-enthusiast and a social outcast.
 Thus, she can’t resist taking a book of Sarah’s tales.

 Much to her shock, the book begins to fill with new stories and it’s her friends who have the starring roles.
 The most terrifying part isn’t that, creatures like the Pale Lady, the Toe-Less Corpse, or the Jangly Man — it’s that no matter what Stella tries, everything Sara writes comes true.

 Being trapped in a narrative you have no control over, helpless to stop the words as they appear on the page, makes for some nail-biting scenes.
 More than that, however, Scary Stories to Tell in the Dark acknowledges how much agency the narrator has in any story.
 And when that power is abused, we learn just how scary it can be.
 Narratives don’t just control our fiction, either.
 They also write our history.
 We can’t ignore that for a series not bound to any specific time or place, the writers chose to set the movie in 1968, and reminders of the era are everywhere.